reclaimprotocol/attestor-core/docs/provider.md

 		}
     },
 	// secret parameters that are used to make the request
-	// these are hidden from the witness & any other party "secretParams": {
+	// these are hidden from the attestor & any other party "secretParams": {
 		// the headers present in the "secretParams" are meant to be
-		// secret & cannot be viewed by anyone -- including the witness
+		// secret & cannot be viewed by anyone -- including the attestor
 		// these are redacted by the client before sending the transcript
-		// to the witness
+		// to the attestor
         "headers": {
             "x-request-id": "{{requestId}}",
 			"Authorization": "Bearer {{bearerToken}}"
         },
 		// the paramValues are the values that will replace the templates
 		// only in the secretParams.
 These parameters will of course, not
-		// be visible to the witness.
+		// be visible to the attestor.
 		// To replace the templates in the params, you can place a
 		// "paramValues" key in the params object "paramValues": {